JuliaDynamics/JuliaDynamics/README.md

 This script runs the following operations that can of course also be performed manually to obtain finer control over the build process:

 * All git repositories are updated with `git pull`
-* Convert notebooks in `QuantumOptics.jl-examples` into markdown files and copy them to `QuantumOptics.jl-documentation`.
+* Convert notebooks in `JuliaDynamics.jl-examples` into markdown files and copy them to `JuliaDynamics.jl-documentation`.
-* Build documentation in `QuantumOptics.jl-documentation` and copy them into `/src/documentation`.
+* Build documentation in `JuliaDynamics.jl-documentation` and copy them into `/src/documentation`.
 * Copy results of benchmarks into `src/benchmark-data` and their source code into `src/_benchmarks_sourcecode`.
 * Run code snippets (which then are shown in the main page) with `julia make.jl` in `src/_codesnippets`.